slimovod/pingpong/README.md

-This game is simple verison of ping pong.
+This game is simple verison of ping pong game.